 Applications are now being received for the James E. Renz Pinecrest Memorial Scholarship.
-This $1,000.00 scholarship strives to honor and recognize a graduating high school senior who, through unselfish acts and future plans, has demonstrated a commitment to healthcare, social work, or the works of divinity.
+This $1,000.00 scholarship strives to honor and recognize a graduating high school senior who intends to pursue an education in healthcare, social services, or ministry studies.

-Eligible seniors will either be a member of a Church of the Brethren congregation in Northern Illinois, or an Oregon High School senior, or a home school or private school student from within the Oregon School District.
+Eligible graduates will be either 1) a member of a congregation within the northern region of the Illinois and Wisconsin District Church of the Brethren; 2) or an Oregon High School senior; 3) or a Pinecrest employee or dependent; 4) or a home schooled or private school student from within the Oregon school district.

 The Pinecrest Board of Directors established the scholarship, first awarded in 2014, to recognize the lifetime contributions of Mr. Renz, which include 40 years on the board, 24 years as secretary.

 Download more about the requirements and the application here.

 The application deadline is April 1, 2020.

 Previous recipients of the scholarship were: Trevor Nelson (2014), Carly Stephens (2015), Carson Buck (2016), Jacob Cox (2017), Hope Croegaert (2018), and Jaques "Jake" Mennen (2019).